 UE receiving or interested to receive MBS broadcast service(s) applies MBS broadcast procedures described in this clause as well as the MBS Interest Indication procedure as specified in clause 5.9.4.

-MBS broadcast configuration information is provided on MCCH logical channel.
+MBS broadcast configuration information, except CFR configuration for MCCH/MTCH, is provided on MCCH logical channel.
 MCCH carries the MBSBroadcastConfiguration message which indicates the MBS broadcast sessions that are provided in the cell as well as the corresponding scheduling related information for these sessions.
 Optionally, the MBSBroadcastConfiguration message may also contain a list of neighbour cells providing the same broadcast MBS service(s) as provided in the current cell.
 The configuration information required by the UE to receive MCCH is provided in SIB1 and SIB20.
-Additionally, System Information provides also an information related to service continuity of MBS broadcast in SIB21.
+Additionally, System Information may provide also an information related to service continuity of MBS broadcast in SIB21.